Tools

 RedRose

-RedRose is a leading technology provider in the fight against Malaria and neglected diseases.
+RedRose is a leading technology provider in the fight against malaria and neglected diseases.
 With extensive experience running successful campaigns in multiple countries, RedRose is committed to improving public health outcomes globally.
-RedRose was set up in 2015 to support Governments, Donors the UN and other Humanitarian actors to provide better Health and Humanitarian programming.
+RedRose was set up in 2015 to support governments, donors, the UN and other humanitarian actors to provide better health and humanitarian programming.
 We support urban and rural communities in over 53 countries with sustainable solutions.
-Trusted by the large institutional donors like USAID, EU and UK governments, RedRose has become a leading partner in providing global health systems and mass campaign management, with a particular focus on the fight against Malaria and neglected diseases.
+Trusted by large institutional donors like the European Union, UK governments and USAID, RedRose has become a leading partner in providing global health systems and mass campaign management, with a particular focus on the fight against malaria and neglected diseases.

-RedRose’s campaign experience includes delivery of Insecticide Treated Nets (ITN), Seasonal Malaria Chemoprevention medicines (SMC), and Onchocerciasis/River Blindness (Oncho).
+RedRose’s campaign experience includes delivery of ITNs, Seasonal Malaria Chemoprevention (SMC) and Onchocerciasis/River Blindness (Oncho) medicines.
 These campaigns have been successful in reducing the spread of malaria and river blindness in communities.
-In just single year, RedRose completed 18 mass campaigns with 11 happening simultaneously, demonstrating its capacity to implement programs at scale.
-Our near real-time monitoring capabilities increases the coverage of intended recipients, enhances the efficiency and effectiveness of these campaigns, and ultimately improves public health outcomes in the communities we serve.
+In just a single year, RedRose completed 18 mass campaigns with 11 happening simultaneously, demonstrating its capacity to implement programmes at scale.
+Its real-time monitoring capabilities increase the coverage of intended recipients, enhance the efficiency and effectiveness of these campaigns, and ultimately improve public health outcomes in the communities served.

 The system’s implementation models are highly configurable, allowing for tailored approaches to meet the specific needs of communities.
-This flexibility ensures that the programs are effective and adaptable to context over the long term.
+This flexibility ensures that the programmes are effective and adaptable to context over the long term.
 The system offers features that allow nearly all operations to be managed in one place.
-This includes:
+These include:

-• Integration with Data Analytics Tools (ex.
-PowerBI)
+• Integration with data analytics tools (e.g. PowerBI)

-• Integration with Outcome Data Repositories (ex.
-DHIS2)
+• Integration with outcome data repositories (e.g. DHIS2)

 The system’s implementation models are highly configurable, allowing for tailored approaches to meet the specific needs of communities.
-The solution also works “out of the box” for the most common interventions, such as ITN and SMC, to ensure campaign timelines stay on track.
-This flexibility ensures that the programs are effective and adaptable to context over the long term.
+The solution also works “out of the box” for the most common interventions, such as ITNs and SMC, to ensure campaign timelines stay on track.
+This flexibility ensures that the programmes are effective and adaptable to context over the long term.

 Demo: The LLIN Registrar/Distributor app experience